codezri/neutralinojs-react/README.md

-# neutralinojs-zero
+# neutralinojs-react
-An empty Neutralinojs app, extend as you wish
+A simple React.js template for building Neutralinojs apps